aksmiyazaki/challenge-event-processor/README.md

-# challenge-event-processor
+## Event Processor
-An implementation of a challenge that requires an event processor.
+An implementation of a challenge that requires a multi-tenant event processor.

+## Considerations
+- At least once delivery.
+- Kafka will be the persistence layer.
+-

 -> Python 3.9.2 because it was available in pyenv.
 -> changed composed schema because of problems with confluent cloud version: https://github.com/confluentinc/schema-registry/issues/1439